-I was the only one who ever actually got into the “Botter House” ( the workmen had gone for their lunch and left the door open).
-There was a Dutch documentary film crew had tried to get in 4 years.
+I was the only one who ever actually got into the “Botter House” (the workmen had gone for their lunch and left the door open).
+A Dutch documentary film crew tried to get in 4 years.
 They couldn’t get in.
 They came to me because nobody else had got it.
 It’s now been gutted and is a boutique hotel.

 I love the ‘before and after’ – if the architect will let you.
 But a lot of them don’t do it because sometimes they don’t want to show the space in a bad light.

 I get a lot of people who have beautiful buildings and say: ‘yes’ they will let you in, but… ‘come back in a couple of months because we need to clean it up.’
 And I say: “No I want it like that. “ But they don’t want you to see it like that.
 A lot of people don’t get it, they don’t understand.

 Interview with James Hughes